jptalukdar/waddlemap-db/README.md

 ## More Examples
 - See `clients/python/test_block_store.py` for a basic test
 - See `tests/semantic_search_test.py` for a semantic search example
-- See `clients/python/benchmark.py` for a performance benchmark
+- See `tests/comparison_test.py` for the performance benchmark

 ---
 For more details, see the design docs and `clients/python/README.md` for full API reference.